EFT Rights and Responsibilities

 - make payment from savings to loan account(s) with us

-- the account balance of checking account(s)
+- the account balance and limited history of checking account(s)

-- the account balance of savings account(s)
+- the account balance and limited history of savings account(s)

 Limitations on frequency of transfers.
 In addition to those limitations on transfers elsewhere described, if any, the following limitations apply: